oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-write-a-follow-up-email-after-an-outbound-call/rule.md

-​All this information is important as it gives the next salesperson who speaks to this person a good background on your interaction with them.
+All this information is important as it gives the next salesperson who speaks to this person a good background on your interaction with them.

 **To Marlon,**